DavidCdeB/QHA/README.md

  ![Data flow](https://github.com/DavidCdeB/QHA/blob/master/gibbs_free_energy_of_two_phase.jpg)

  where the crossing between two phases (alpha and beta in the figure) define a line, which is the phase boundary of these two phases in a 2D Temperature-Pressure diagram.
-In other words, by implementing the quasi-harmonic approximation we are predicting the phase diagram of a substance, the thermodynamic stability of different polymorphs, which leads to the exploration of phase transitions at a fnite temperature and pressure.
+In other words, by implementing the quasi-harmonic approximation we are predicting the phase diagram of a substance and the thermodynamic stability of different polymorphs, which leads to the exploration of phase transitions at a fnite temperature and pressure.

  # 2. What is the `QHA` program ?